deepjavalibrary/djl/docs/development/troubleshooting.md

 	@rpath/libc10.dylib (compatibility version 0.0.0, current version 0.0.0)
 	/usr/lib/libc++.1.dylib (compatibility version 1.0.0, current version 400.9.0)
 ```
 It shows the `libtorch.dylib` depends on `libiomp5.dylib` and `libc10.dylib`.
-If one of them is missing, it throws `UnsatisfiedLinkError` exception.
+If one of them is missing, it throws an `UnsatisfiedLinkError` exception.
-If you are using `ai.djl.{engine}:{engine}-native-auto`, please create an issue on the `https://github.com/awslabs/djl`.
+If you are using `ai.djl.{engine}:{engine}-native-auto`, please create an issue at `https://github.com/awslabs/djl`.

+#### 4. Failed to extract native file issue
+Sometimes you may only have read-only access on the machine.
+It will cause a failure during engine loading because the cache attempts to write to the home directory.
+For more information, please refer to [DJL Cache Management](cache_management.md).

 ## 2. IntelliJ throws the `No Log4j 2 configuration file found.` exception.
 The following exception may appear after running the `./gradlew clean` command: